 This is because your body has become used to the stimulant and almost ‘needs’ it to function.
 Take note of how you feel when you don’t have a coffee – this is a good indicator of whether you might be addicted and need to reduce your intake.

 3. Coffee can strip you of other nutrients

 This is not very well known but drinking coffee can actually make it difficult for your body to absorb certain nutrients.
 For instance, if you normally drink your morning coffee at the same time as eating your breakfast, it can cause trouble with iron absorption.

 Iron is so important for women, especially when breastfeeding or pregnant, so it’s a good idea to drink your coffee after your breakfast if you can.

-4. Coffee can fight damage in the body
+4. Coffee can fight damage to the body

 Tip: try making your own coffee scrub at home to use in the shower.
 We love this recipe.

 If you’re one of those people that drinks their coffee black, you don’t need to read this one.
 But if you are adding milk, sugar/sweetener, chocolate, cream or even tucking into some sort of coffee-flavoured-frappe-latte-mocha-shake-with-a-twist there is a good chance that it contains more calories than you think.